 Gum pain is an inevitable part of life for most people, unfortunately.
-Some people experience sore gums more frequently than others, especially if they don’t keep up with regular dental hygiene.
+Some people experience sore gums more frequently than others, especially if they don’t keep up with regular dental hygiene, making gum pain relief a common concern.

 However, that doesn’t make the experience any less bothersome.
 Sore gums can make you feel miserable and distract you throughout your day.
 Sometimes, it’s temporary pain, and sometimes it’s indicative of a more serious dental issue like gum disease.